smoke-trees/model-zoo/Readme.md

 ## Welcome to SmokeTrees Forest
-Our own model-zoo, formatless, indigenous and ease of utility models made by yours truly.
+Our own model-zoo, non format specific, indigenous and ease of utility models made by the Deep Learning Community.

 SmokeTrees Forest has a unique structure, it includes all models as seperate entities, so that we can avoid enviorment collapses in python.